Armor Study

 Welcome to The ARMOR Study

-ARMOR is enrolling patients with lymph node-positive breast cancer from twelve centres across Canada.
-The goal of the study is to better understand arm symptoms and other quality of life impacts following lymph node surgery.
-The lymph node surgery and other treatments that you have will be chosen by your doctors and will not be influenced by your participation in this study.
+ARMOR is enrolling patients with lymph node-positive breast cancer from thirteen centres across Canada.
+The goal of the study is to better understand how lymph node surgery for breast cancer affects arm symptoms and quality of life.
+Your lymph node surgery and other treatments will be chosen by your doctors and will not be influenced by your participation in this study.

 ARMOR is led by Dr. Alison Laws, a breast surgeon based at the University of Calgary.
 The study will be centrally managed by a team at the University of Calgary, along with researchers and their teams at each participating centre.